prof-rossetti/georgetown-opim-243-201901/units/unit-6.md

 ## Objectives

-In this unit, we'll learn how to use Python to process data from the Internet, focusing on JSON-formatted data returned by web service APIs.
+In this unit, we'll learn how to use Python to process data from the Internet, focusing on data returned by web services in JSON format.

 ## Slides